jremenyi1/Python_Projects/Dundee_TPO_Analysis/README.md

 For this analysis I used the **Tree Preservation Order (TPO) data for Dundee**.
 TPOs are legal measures, which are used to protect trees that are considered important for environmental or community reasons.

+This project shows how Python can be used to deliver reliable insights that support real-world decision-making.

 ## Aim

 The main aim of the project to understand: